-I began my career as an undergraduate at Royal Holloway, University of London, where I studied English Literature and Classical Studies.
-I then moved to the University of Bristol for a Masters in Classics and Ancient History, before ending up at University College London, where I wrote my PhD on ‘Athenian Homicide Rhetoric in Context’ under the supervision of Chris Carey.
+I fell in love with Classics during A Levels, coming to the subject completely by accident: I didn't know Greek and Latin were still a thing, but when I was offered the chance of something 'like history but better' for my fourth unchosen course, I took it.
+One of the first texts I read was Lysias 1, which I've returned to often ever since.
+I studied English Literature and Classical Studies as an undergraduate at Royal Holloway, University of London, then moved to the University of Bristol for a Masters in Classics and Ancient History.
+I ended up at University College London, where I wrote my PhD thesis on ‘Athenian Homicide Rhetoric in Context’ under the supervision of Chris Carey, and also undertook an exchange placement at Yale University to work with Victor Bers.
 While at UCL, I worked as a teaching assistant in Greek and Latin, and a tutor in the UCL Writing Lab.
-I joined the Open University in 2017 as a Lecturer in Classical Studies.
+I completed my PhD in February 2017, and joined the Open University in September 2017 as a Lecturer in Classical Studies.

 In my approach to the subjects of law and forensic oratory, I endeavour to view the two as symbiotic.
 I believe that we cannot examine aspects of law which appear in the forensic speeches without considering the rhetorical factors which may influence them; similarly, we should not attempt to read forensic speeches without some knowledge of the laws which underpinned their delivery.
 More generally, I am interested in the importance of viewing works of Athenian oratory not as texts but as speeches, with an emphasis on the act, moment, and location of delivery, and the influence these can have on the original audience’s and our own understanding of their content.
-Regarding Athenian law, my approach is neither wholly that of ‘law and society’ nor of the rule of law, but rather a combination of the two: I argue that the writing of laws should not be taken out of its societal context, as this may tell us much about wider society, but that the courts are more than a ground for simple social contest between participants, with law holding a certain power of its own.
+For me, the speeches are most interesting for what they say about Athenian cultural beliefs and social history; I am particularly interested in cultural norms and deviations from them, ideals vs reality, and questions of how Athenians perceived themselves and were perceived by others.

 Besides these primary research interests, I am interested in classical reception, and particularly receptions of Greek drama in the 20th and 21st centuries; I focus on how aspects of the ancient theatrical experience can be echoed in modern performance.
-As such, I act as research and education co-ordinator for the London-based By Jove Theatre Company; as a company, we stage new versions of old stories, with a particular focus on Greek drama.
-I also maintain research interests in translation theory and feminist theory in Classics.
+I have also published on Classical pedagogy.

-I am on the module teams for Reading Classical Greek: Language and Literature (A275) and MA Classical Studies part 2 (A864).
-I am also on the production team for the new module, Exploring the Classical World.
-I particularly enjoy teaching Greek language, and have done so many time in the past, both at university and privately, as well as teaching Latin.
-I have also really enjoyed teaching seminars on Athenian Law and lectures on Greek history.
+I teach on several module teams in Classical Studies: A275 Reading Classical Greek: Language and Literature, A276 Classical Latin: the Language of Ancient Rome, A229 Exploring the Classical World, and A864 MA Classical Studies part 2.
+I wrote the OpenLearn unit Introducing Homer's Iliad, and am currently finishing up authoring materials on Athens for the Classical Studies section of the new interdisciplinary module A112 Cultures.
+I particularly enjoy teaching Greek language, and have done so many times in the past, both at university and privately, as well as teaching Latin.
+I have also really enjoyed teaching seminars on Athenian Law and Homer, and lectures on Greek history and literature more broadly.